 This led to the next step, we would show them ads and pamphlets of the lottery to convince the participants– these were all of course, fake and photoshopped. 🚩️ There were deliberate mistakes here 🚩️ and an experiment disclaimer.

-If partcipants ignored all these red flags and proceeded to share their personal information with us, they were sent into a second feedback loop.
-Here, they were told about what just occured.
+If participants ignored all these red flags and proceeded to share their personal information with us, they were sent into a second feedback loop.
+Here, they were told about what just occurred.
 They were also made aware through anecdotes what would happen in a different scenario if malicious actors were in play.